arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 The following configurations were chosen because most of the clients and relays are already using the same cryptographic primitives.

-Relays CAN advertise their key configuration in the NIP-11 document to reduce round trips for the clients.
+Relays MAY advertise their key configuration in the NIP-11 document to reduce round trips for the clients.
 If relays choose to do so, the relay MUST provide a hexified encoding of the key configuration.

 ### Retrieve key configuration